 - If you need post-results advice, teaching staff will be available on Results Day.
 You may decide to obtain a copy of your script.
 If there are serious grounds for concern about a result, then the school can initiate an enquiry once you have completed the appropriate form and paid the fee.
 This process should be started as soon as possible after consultation with the relevant member of teaching staff.
 Please be aware of the deadline dates involved for these services which cannot be moved.
 All relevant "review of marking" forms will be available from the Exams Office, LRC on results day. - If you need to re-sit a paper, forms will be made available in school at the appropriate times.
-For example, Mrs Mundy needs to know of any exam entries for Summer 2023 at the end of January 2023. - Please note you will need to pay for any re-sits you request, before the entry is made on your behalf. - For Non-Examination Assessments, your teachers will tell you the marks you achieved before they are submitted to the Exam Board for external moderation.
+For example, Mrs Mundy needs to know of any exam entries for Summer 2024 at the end of January 2024. - Please note you will need to pay for any re-sits you request, before the entry is made on your behalf. - For Non-Examination Assessments, your teachers will tell you the marks you achieved before they are submitted to the Exam Board for external moderation.
 This would give you an opportunity to request a review of the school's marking following the internal appeals procedure available from the exams office and also on the examinations section of the website.

-PRESENTATION OF CERTIFICATES
+CERTIFICATES

-- A Presentation Evening will take place in Winter 2022.
-It is hoped that you will be able to attend to receive all your GCE certificates.
-Invitations to students and their parents will be sent out with full details nearer the time. - Students who are unable to attend Presentation Evening can collect their certificates from the school office after Presentation Evening.
+- Students should collect their certificates from the school office when they are available (usually mid-November onwards).
 Certificates will not be given to anyone other than the candidate without the candidate's written authorisation. - Farmor's school is only obliged to keep certificates for a period of one year after issue.
 If candidates do not collect their certificates within this time (or if they lose their certificates) they can only be replaced by direct application to the appropriate examination boards.
 This will require proof of identity (such as a birth certificate) and a substantial fee per examination board.
-You are therefore urged to collect your certificates on Presentation Evening or as soon as possible thereafter and to keep them safe.
+You are therefore urged to collect your certificates as soon as possible, once we confirm they are available to collect via email.